 - Born November 23, 1947 in Oakland, CA USA

-Shortstop Dwain Anderson played four seasons in the major leagues, playing with four teams.
+Shortstop Dwain Anderson played four seasons in the major leagues with four teams.
 He broke in hitting .270 in 37 at-bats for the Oakland Athletics in 1971, when they won 101 games.
 The following season, he hit .254 playing mostly for the St. Louis Cardinals.
-He slumped in 1973, splitting time between St. Louis and the San Diego Padres, but in his last major league appearances in 1974 went 1-for-3 for a .333 average with the Cleveland Indians in 1974.
+He slumped in 1973, splitting time between St. Louis and the San Diego Padres, but in his last major league appearances in 1974 he went 1-for-3 (.333) with the Cleveland Indians in 1974.

 Anderson played in the minors between 1965 and 1974, typically drawing a lot of walks.
 He hit 15 home runs for Iowa in 1970, where he was a teammate of Vida Blue, Tony LaRussa, Marcel Lachemann and Rene Lachemann.

 - Clayton Trutor: "Dwain Anderson", in Chip Greene, ed.: Mustaches and Mayhem, Charlie O's Three-Time Champions: The Oakland Athletics 1972-74, SABR, Phoenix, AZ, 2015, pp. 130-132.
 ISBN 978-1-943816-07-1